Food Service Inspection Guidelines

 - Each food service area/kitchen must post the most recent inspection report in a prominent place that may be observed by patrons.

-- EHS will conduct a scored inspection at least once a month while the kitchen is operating.
+- EHS will conduct a scored inspection routinely while the kitchen is in operation.

 - EHS may conduct inspections at any time.